asyncjs/async-website/_posts/2018-02-01-ask-the-brains.md

 - Which Javascript unit testing framework should I use?

 The format works best when there is a diverse group of people and opinions in the room, so whether you consider yourself an absolute beginner, or a seasoned pro, please do come and join!

+### Update:

+The link for the Global Diversity CFP workshop is [here](https://www.globaldiversitycfpday.com/events/60); do come along and spread the word!